This section contains the following key information:

 In a 2010 study, prostate cancer cells treated with sodium selenite (a natural form of selenium) exhibited increased levels of p53 (a tumor suppressor).
 Findings also revealed that p53 may play a key role in selenium-induced apoptosis.

-In another study, cells from the prostate cancer cell line LNCaP were modified to overexpress each of four antioxidant enzymes and treated with sodium selenite.
+In another study, the prostate cancer cell line LNCaP was modified to separately overexpress each of four antioxidant enzymes.
+Cells from the modified cell line were then treated with sodium selenite.
 The cells overexpressing manganese superoxide dismutase (MnSOD) were the only ones able to suppress selenite-induced apoptosis.
 These findings suggest that superoxide production in mitochondria may be important in selenium-induced apoptosis occurring in prostate cancer cells and that levels of MnSOD in cancer cells may determine how effective selenium is in inhibiting those cells.

 One study treated prostate cancer cells and benign prostatic hyperplasia (BPH) cells with sodium selenite.
 Growth of LNCaP cells was stimulated by noncytotoxic, low concentrations of sodium selenite; while growth inhibition occurred in PC-3 cells at these concentrations—prompting the authors to suggest that selenium may be beneficial in advanced prostate cancer—selenium supplementation may have adverse effects in hormone-sensitive prostate cancer.
 However, the relevance of these findings to the clinical setting is unclear.
 These experiments used selenium concentrations of 1 to 10 µg/mL, whereas the average U.S. adult male serum selenium concentrations are about 0.125 µg/mL, and prostate tissue concentrations are about 1.5 µg/g.Animal studies